cockroachdb/docs/src/current/v23.1/connection-pooling.md

 <section class="filter-content" markdown="1" data-scope="java">

-In this example, a Java application similar to the [basic JDBC example](build-a-java-app-with-cockroachdb.html) uses the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) and [HikariCP](https://github.com/brettwooldridge/HikariCP) as the connection pool layer to connect to a CockroachDB cluster.
+In this example, a Java application similar to the [basic JDBC example](build-a-java-app-with-cockroachdb.html) uses the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) and [HikariCP](https://github.com/brettwooldridge/HikariCP) as the connection pool layer to connect to a {{ site.data.products.dedicated }} CockroachDB cluster.
 The database is being run on 10 cores across the cluster.

 Using the connection pool formula above: